roadelou/template/README.md

 # TEMPLATE

-`template` is a collection of tools used to create templated file from the command line.
+`template` is a collection of tools used to create templated files from the command line.

 ## Usage